Continual Learning of Context-dependent Processing in Neural Networks: Methods

-Table S1 shows the performance of OWM method for the shuffled MNIST tasks in comparison with other continual learning algorithms.
-The accuracy of OWM method was measured by repeating the experiments for 10 times.
-The results for other algorithms are adopted from corresponding publications.
-The size of the network, regarding the number of layers and number of neurons in each layer, was chosen to be the same as in previous publications for a fair comparison.
+Table \ref{performance of Shuffled MNIST} shows the performance of the OWM method for the shuffled MNIST tasks in comparison with other continual learning algorithms.
+The accuracy of the OWM method was measured by repeating the experiments 10 times.
+The results of other algorithms were adopted from corresponding publications.
+The size of the network, regarding the number of layers and number of neurons in each layer, was the same as in previous publications for a fair comparison.

-Two sided t test was used to compare the performance between OWM and other continual learning methods for both the Shuffled and Disjoint (see below) MNIST Experiments. t values were calculated according to the mean and standard deviations across ten experiments.
-The mean and standard deviations for method other than OWM were adopted from corresponding publications.
-The significant level was chosen as $p<0.01$.
-The results are shown in Table S1.
+Two-sided t-tests were used to compare performance between the OWM and other continual learning methods for both the shuffled and disjoint (see below) MNIST experiments.
+The $t$ values were calculated according to the means and standard deviations across 10 experiments.
+Significance was considered at $p<0.01$ with results shown in Table \ref{performance of Shuffled MNIST}.

-\textbf{Disjoint MNIST Experiment.} In the disjoint MNIST experiment \cite{Srivastava2013}, the original MNIST data set was divided into two parts: The first part contained the digits from 0 to 4 and the second part consisted of the remaining digits from 5 to 9.
-Correspondingly, the first task of the network was to recognize digits among 0, 1, 2, 3 and 4 and the second task was to recognize digits among 5, 6, 7, 8 and 9.
-Again, to facilitate comparison, the network size and architecture was chosen to be the same as in previous work \cite{Srivastava2013}.
-The performance was calculated based on ten repeated experiments and was shown in Table S2.
+\textbf{Disjoint MNIST experiment.} In the 2-disjoint MNIST experiment \cite{Srivastava2013}, the original MNIST dataset was divided into two parts: The first contained digits from 0 to 4 and the second consisted of digits from 5 to 9.
+Correspondingly, the first task was to recognize digits among 0, 1, 2, 3 and 4 and the second task was to recognize digits among 5, 6, 7, 8 and 9.
+In the 10-disjoint MNIST task, 10 digits, from 0 to 9, were learned sequentially.
+Again, to facilitate comparison, network size and architecture were the same as in previous work \cite{Srivastava2013}.
+During training, momentum optimization was applied, and the learning rate for all layers remained the same during training.
+Performance was calculated based on 10 repeated experiments and is shown in Table \ref{performance of Disjoint MNIST}.